CP-Island-Localhost-Server/script-to-dump-disney-cdn/README.md

 ## Notes:

 I have sat the dump cooldown to 10 seconds, otherwise the script missed a lot of files and the Wayback Machine Internet Archive's API would limit your connections due to how fast the script was moving.
-After it gets done dumping the CDN, the dumped folder should be around 16.4GB
+After it gets done dumping the CDN, the dumped folder should be around 17.6GB.
+You might have to re-run the download command a few times to be able to get everything downloaded correctly.